lilnasy/multiplayer-globe/README.md

 Inspired by <a href="https://github.com/cloudflare/templates/tree/main/multiplayer-globe-template">Cloudflare's multiplayer-globe-template</a> and the <a href="https://github.com/nuxt-hub/multiplayer-globe">NuxtHub implementation</a>.

-## Lightweight
+## Features

-Production build ships just 16.7kb of JS, including the WebGL renderer, svelte runtime, and realtime communication.
+🪶**Lightweight**: production build ships just 16.7kb of JS, including the WebGL renderer, svelte runtime, and realtime communication.

+## How it works
+A `/visitors` websocket endpoint is created in the [src/pages/visitors.ts](./src/pages/visitors.ts) file.
+The endpoint uses `locals.upgradeWebSocket()` provided by the `astro-cloudflare-websocket` adapter.

+When the [app.svelte](./src/components/app.svelte) component is loaded on the browser, it connects to the `/visitors` websocket endpoint.
+The endpoint uses the visitor location provided by Cloudflare and aggregates it in a ValKey (open source Redis) server.

+Everytime a location is added or removed, the ValKey server broadcasts an event to all connected workers, acting as the single point of coordination.
+Each worker then forwards the locations of currently connected visitors to its connected browser over the websocket connection.

 ## Setup
 Make sure to install the dependencies with [pnpm](https://pnpm.io/installation#using-corepack):